Connect with others who understand.

 8. MS and SPS Can Occur With Different Disorders

-Research in the Journal of General Internal Medicine shows that up to 80 percent of people with SPS have at least one comorbidity — a second condition that occurs at the same time.
-The most common comorbidities seen in people with SPS are type 1 diabetes, pernicious anemia, vitiligo, and autoimmune thyroid disease.
-People with SPS are also six to 11 times more likely to have a psychological condition, such as anxiety or depression, than people without the condition, according to research in the Journal of the Academy of Consultation-Liaison Psychiatry.
+Up to 80 percent of people with SPS have at least one other condition, called comorbidity.
+The most common comorbidities in SPS are diabetes, pernicious anemia, vitiligo, and autoimmune thyroid disease.
+In one study, people with SPS were six to 11 times more likely to have a psychological condition, such as anxiety or depression, compared to people without SPS.

-Individuals with MS have comorbidities as well, but it’s hard to know how common they are.
-Studies have reported a very wide range of comorbidities in those with MS. The most common co-occurring conditions include depression, anxiety, high blood pressure, high cholesterol levels, and lung disease.
+People with MS often have other health conditions, too, but it’s hard to say exactly how common they are.
+Studies show a wide range of comorbidities in MS. The most common co-occurring conditions include depression, anxiety, high blood pressure, high cholesterol, and lung disease.

-Low levels of GABA in the brain are linked with high levels of anxiety and depression.
-Because GABA levels are decreased in people with SPS, it’s common for people with the condition to experience increased anxiety, caused by chemical changes in their brains.
-SPS is sometimes first misdiagnosed as a panic or anxiety disorder.
+Low levels of GABA in the brain are linked to anxiety and depression.
+Since people with SPS have lower GABA levels, they often experience increased anxiety.
+Anxiety can be one of the early signs of stiff-person syndrome, which is why SPS is sometimes misdiagnosed as a panic or anxiety disorder.

 Talk to Your Doctor

-Several movement disorders and neurologic diseases can mimic the symptoms of MS or SPS.
-If you have symptoms that concern you, bring them up with your health care provider.
-Your doctor or a neurologist can recommend tests that help determine the cause of your health issues.
+Many movement disorders and neurologic diseases can have symptoms similar to MS or SPS.
+If you have symptoms that concern you, talk to your healthcare provider.
+Your doctor or a neurologist can recommend tests to help figure out what’s causing your symptoms.

-MyMSTeam is the social network and online support group for people living with multiple sclerosis.
-On MyMSTeam, more than 199,000 members come together to ask questions, give advice, and share their stories with others who understand life with multiple sclerosis.
+MyMSTeam is the social network for people living with multiple sclerosis and their loved one.
+On MyMSTeam, more than 219,000 members come together to ask questions, give advice, and share their stories with others who understand life with multiple sclerosis.

-Do you have confusing symptoms that could be either SPS or MS?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Do you have confusing symptoms that make you wonder whether you have MS or SPS?
+Share your experience in the comments below, start a conversation by posting on your Activities page, or connect with like-minded members in Groups.

 References